hedw1q/Johnsons-rule-solution/README.md

-Made just for myself, to automize exes solving in scheduling theory
+Made just for myself, to automize exercises solving in scheduling theory

-Soon Gantt's diagram drawing will be added
+Soon Gantt's diagram drawing will be added(or not:))